hozwe/cordova-plugin-base64binary/README.md

 The plugin also gives you the ios action sheet with options when the file finishes decoding.You may open the file with a third party application.

+**This text will be bold**

-> Disclosure: This plugin will not guranteed that your file type will open with all third party ios applications.
-You will need to customize that feature base on your needs.
+> Disclosure: This plugin does not guarantee that your file type will open with all third party ios applications.
+You will need to customize that feature based on your needs.

 Usage:
 ------